Uncertainty Quantification over Graph with Conformalized Graph Neural Networks

 \section{Conclusion}

-In this work, we extend conformal prediction to GNNs by laying out the theoretical condition for validity and proposing a flexible graph-based CP framework to improve efficiency.
-Future works include generalizing the inefficiency loss to other desirable CP properties such as robustness and conditional coverage; extensions to inductive settings or transductive but non-random split settings; extensions to other graph tasks such as link prediction, community detection, etc.
+In this work, we extend conformal prediction to GNNs by laying out the theoretical conditions for finite-sample validity and proposing a flexible graph-based CP framework to improve efficiency.
+Potential directions for future work include generalizing the inefficiency loss to other desirable CP properties such as robustness and conditional coverage; extensions to inductive settings or transductive but non-random split settings; extensions to other graph tasks such as link prediction, community detection, and so on.